siicosmos/Contact-Manager-React-Express/contact-manager-api/README.md

 # Contact Manager in Express MVC with Docker

-A simple contact manger using Express.JS with Docker
+A simple contact manager using Express.JS with Docker

 ### Using npm to start the application